rdgrainger/ROCO_224/ManipulatorDesignProject/Arduino_Code.md

 ```

 I would like the position in degrees to be fed back to the terminal for the user to see.
-so i made this function which would move the cursor to the bottom right of the terminal and
+ So i made this function which would move the cursor to the bottom right of the terminal and
-print the position of which the redundant arm has been rotated.
+print the position of which the redundant arm has been rotated at the base.

 ```c